v3rm0n/intercom_flutter/README.md

 import 'package:intercom_flutter/intercom_flutter.dart' show Intercom;

  await Intercom.updateUser(lang: isAr ? 'ar' : 'en');

-    // Here you can handle your app language
-}
 ```

 See Intercom Android and iOS package documentation for more information.